lyashevska/ds-cr-slides/testing/00_title.md

 - What did you think of this style of development?
 - Was it easier or harder than just writing code?
 - Would your code look different without the tests? <!-- .element class="fragment" -->
-- For what kind of projects would it be useful? <!-- .element class="fragment" -->
+- For what kind of projects would it be (not) useful? <!-- .element class="fragment" -->

 <div class="fragment" style="width: 20vw; margin: 1em auto;">Test-Driven Development (TDD) is an optional tool in your toolbox 🛠️</div>